 Johann Sebastian Bach: Prelude in B-flat minor, BWV 867

-Johann Sebastian Bach: Jauchzet Gott in allen Landen, BWV 51
+Johann Sebastian Bach: Jauchzet Gott in allen Landen, BWV 51, 1st, 2nd, 4th and 5th movements

 Johann Sebastian Bach, arr.
 György Kurtág: O Lamm Gottes, unschuldig, BWV deest